Dunnellon High School

 Teacher: Dr. McMurrer-Shank Room: 303

-The primary goal of this course is to give students a thorough understanding of Earth Space Science.
-This course is designed to prepare students for the Science Earth Space Science Local End of Course Exam (LEOCE) and will cover all of the Next Generation Science Standards that relate to Earth Space Science.
+The primary goal of this course is to give students a thorough understanding of Environmental Science.
+This course is designed to prepare students for the Environmental Science Local End of Course Exam (LEOCE) and will cover all of the Next Generation Science Standards that relate to Environmental Science.

-During this school year, we will be focusing on the nature of science, and studies of the Earth and those of Space.
+During this school year, we will be focusing on the nature of science, and studies of the Environment and the many factors that influence it.
 Overlapping all of this will be the study and practice of the scientific process and the review for the Local End of Course Exam.

 A part of your grade will be from lab work and lab reports.
-If you are dismissed from a lab because of negative or dangerous behavior, you will be given an alternative assignment to make up the grade.
+If you are dismissed from a lab because of negative or dangerous behavior, you will be given an alternative assignment to make up the grade, and possibly a referral to discipline.

 First Nine Weeks: